trhallam/segysak/README.rst

 in different formats, different configuration (2D, 2D gathers, 3D, 3D gathers).
 We do all this with the help of `segyio <https://github.com/equinor/segyio>`_ which is a lower level interface to SEGY.
-If you stick to our ``xarray`` format of files we also offer utility functions to return to SEGY so you can export to other software.
+If you stick to our ``xarray`` format of files we also offer utility functions to return to SEG-Y so you can export to other software.

 Current Capabilities